jdh8/wbridge5.book/we-open/suits/responses.md

 </dl>

 ### Limit raises ###
-Such raises show invitational values at 3-level, i.e. 11+ DH but unable to force to game.
+Such raises show invitational values at 3-level, i.e. 11+ points but unable to force to game.
 The requirement on strength is one point lower in a competitive auction.
 This is the default meaning of a 3-level jump raise.